jupyter/jupyter.github.io/ai.md

 ### Jupyter AI Contrib

-[jupyter-ai-contrib](https://github.com/jupyter-ai-contrib) is a community organization hosting extensions, integrations, and experiments that build on Jupyter AI.
+[jupyter-ai-contrib](https://github.com/jupyter-ai-contrib) is a community organization hosting extensions, integrations, and experiments that compose or build on Jupyter AI.
 It is a combination of earlier-stage projects that undergo more rapid development and prototyping, and community-maintained projects.

 ### JupyterLite AI